snaplet/docs-old/docs/05-guides/migration-new-config.md

 export default transform
 ```

 This won't work anymore.
 You will need to define your configuration in a static way.
 This means that you can't use variables or functions to define your configuration.
-This is because to provide type-safety we need to know the configuration at compile time.
+This is because in order to provide type-safety, we need to know the configuration at compile time.
 We think it's a good trade-off to have a better developer experience.

 ### (migrated) Schema exclusion

-On the previous configuration the "exclusion" of the schemas and tables was done by setting the value to `false`.
-In another file.
+In the previous configuration the exclusion of schemas and tables was done by setting the value to `false` in another file.
 Now, everything is grouped in the same file.
 Let's take an example to see what it means.

 Before, you would have files like this: